NDA II Application Information 2020

 8. At the I.M.A.
 Army Cadets are known as Gentlemen Cadets and are given strenuous military training for a period of one year aimed at turning them into officer capable of leading infantry Sub-units.
 On successful completion of training Gentlemen Cadets are granted Permanent Commission in the rank of Lt subject to being medically fit in “SHAPE” one.

 9. (a) The Naval cadets are selected for the Executive Branch of the Navy, on passing out from the National Defence Academy and are given further training at Indian Naval Academy, Ezhimala for a period of one year on successful completion of which they are promoted to the rank of Sub Lieutenants.

-(b) Air Force Ground Duties Branch Cadets receive streamwise specialist training for a period of one year.
-At the end of one year of training, they are given a provisional Commission in the rank of Flying Officer.
+(b) Air Force Ground Duties Branch Cadets receive stream wise specialist training for a period of one year.
+At the end of one year of training they are given provisional commission in the rank of Flying Officer.
 Subsequently, they are absorbed as permanent commissioned officers on probation of one year.